 Digital marketing and all that it entails – social media management and marketing, content marketing, search engine optimization, and so on – is a big category, with a plethora of useful tools that can help improve your results; however, I’ll try my best to provide you with an overview of the most essential tools you need to help with your digital marketing campaigns:

-Wordtracker – Wordtracker is a free keyword tool that allows you to generate thousands of long tail keywords that will help you better optimize your website.
+Wordtracker – Wordtracker's keyword tool allows you to generate thousands of long tail keywords that will help you better optimize your website.

 Yoast SEO – Yoast SEO is a WordPress SEO plugin that allows you to optimize your website and blog easily, even as an SEO-beginner.